moj-analytical-services/iam_builder/README.md

 - **glue_job:** Boolean; must be set to `true` to allow role to run glue jobs.
 If `false` or absent role will not be able to run glue jobs.

-- **secrets:** Boolean; must be set to `true` to allow role to access secrets from AWS Parameter Store.
+- **secrets:** Boolean or string; must be set to `true` or `"read"` to allow role to access secrets from AWS Parameter Store, and `readwrite` to provide read/write access.
 If `false` or absent role will not be able to access secrets.

 - **s3:** Can have up to 4 keys: `read_only`, `write_only`, `read_write`, and `deny`.
 Each key describes the level of access you want your iam policy to have with each s3 path.
 More details below: